Accessibility Tools

 • Stem cells are used to augment healing.

-Outcome of OATS Procedure
+Outcome of OATS Ankle Procedure

 Patients typically experience reduced pain with improvement in the movement and functioning of the foot.
 Complications are rare.